Maximizing Deadlifts for Hypertrophy

 Mastering proper form and technique is crucial for maximizing the benefits of the deadlift while minimizing the risk of injury.
 The starting position involves standing with your feet hip-width apart, with the barbell positioned over the midfoot.
 As you grip the bar, your hands should be just outside your knees, using either a double overhand grip or a mixed grip for heavier lifts.

-Engaging your core and maintaining a neutral spine throughout the lift is essential; this means avoiding excessive rounding or arching of the back.
+Engaging your core and maintaining a neutral spine throughout the lift is essential; this means avoiding both excessive rounding and arching of the back.
 As you initiate the lift, focus on driving through your heels while keeping the bar close to your body.
 The movement should be initiated by extending your hips and knees simultaneously rather than pulling with your back.

 Programming and Progression for Deadlift Hypertrophy